Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Arkansas Stats and Trends

-- Arkansas has played 10 games, with six wins against the spread.

-- Arkansas' games this season have gone over the point total six times in 11 opportunities (54.5%).
+- Arkansas' games this year have gone over the point total six times in 11 opportunities (54.5%).

 - Arkansas is 6-3 against the spread and 6-2 overall when the team records more than 18.2 points.

-- When Arkansas totals more than 288.2 yards, the team is 6-3 against the spread and 6-2 overall.
+- Arkansas is 6-3 against the spread and 6-2 overall when the team picks up over 288.2 yards.

-- The Razorbacks have seven giveaways this season, while the Crimson Tide have 16 takeaways .
+- The Razorbacks have turned the ball over seven times, nine fewer times than the Crimson Tide have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.